ZabeenaSherzoie/Battle_ship/README.md

 * Search for and select the correct GitHub repository.
 * Select either automatic of manual deployment.

+## Technologies used:
+* Gitod
+* Heroku: To deploy the page
+* Github
+* VSCode Insiders: To write code locally on my computer
+* Am I Responsive website
 ## Credits

 * Code Institute provided the template for the deployment terminal.